richy-p/haleakala-viewing-conditions/notes.md

 ## Build arrays for each month and weather condition
 1. Load all the saved daily hours for each condition
+2. Normalize the daily hours and multipy each by 24 so the total hours for each day is 24.
-2. build 12 arrays, one for each month containing the daily hours of green weather - grab corresponding data points
+3. build 12 arrays, one for each month containing the daily hours of green weather - grab corresponding data points
     - (opt) also build arrays for yellow and red weather